tnmsoft/betadocs/_docs/creating-reports/dashboards/step3.md

 ![](/assets/images/dashboardwizard3.png)

-By default, {{ site.app_name }} lays out reports horizontally, from left to right, in the order they appear in the *Selected reports* list in step 2.
-You can rearrange the order by dragging a report to the desired position, either beside or below another report.

-To change the properties of a report in the dashboard, click the report.
-The properties available are:

-* *Width*: the width of the report in the dashboard.
-This is a relative value; if one report has a width of 1 and another has a width of 2, the second one is twice as wide as the first.

-* *Height*: the height of the report in the dashboard.
-This is a relative value; if one report has a height of 1 and another has a height of 2, the second one is twice as tall as the first.
+By default, {{ site.app_name }} lays out reports automatically to best fit the window.
+The default visualization for each report depends on the type of report.
+Quick reports are displayed with a data grid, crosstabs with a pivot grid, and charts are displayed with a bar diagram.

-* *Refresh interval*: a dashboard automatically refreshes the data in each of its reports at an interval you determine.
-The default is every 30 seconds but you can set it to a different value if you wish.
+*Refresh interval*: a dashboard automatically refreshes the data in each of its reports at an interval you determine.
+The default is every 120 seconds (2 minutes) but you can set it to a different value if you wish.
+If you don't want the dashboard to refresh the data, set the value to 0.

+To customize the layout or change the visualization for any of the reports, use the *Launch Dashboard Designer* button to launch a [design tool]({% link _docs/dashboard-designer/index.md %}) that allows you to make these changes.

+You can use the *Reset Dashboard* button to delete any changes made in the dashboard design tool.
+Doing so will reset the layout and visualizations for the dashboard to default values.